TrevorSundberg/apt-lock/README.md

 RUN rm /usr/local/bin/apt-lock
 ```

+If the `apt-lock.json` does not exist yet, then the docker `COPY` will fail.
+In that case we create an empty file:

+`touch apt-lock.json`

-When we build our image, make sure that the `apt-lock.json` file is in the current directory (or the docker build context):
+When we build our image, make sure that `apt-lock.json` in the build directory (the docker build context):

 `docker build -t yourimage .`